-You may be under the impression that most of our avian friends have migrated to warmer climes now winter has set in, but bird control should still be very much on your agenda at this time of year.
+You may be under the impression that most of our avian friends have migrated to warmer climes when winter sets in, but bird control should still be very much on your agenda.

 Whichever time of year it happens to be, nesting birds pose a massive issue for businesses.
 They carry a wide range of diseases which can be communicated to humans through their droppings, contamination of food, or physical contact and can cause damage as well as disturbance to property.
 Their droppings are acidic and can cause permanent damage to almost all materials – including steel – as well as presenting a significant slipping hazard.

 All these issues can result in a loss of earnings, customers and staff – either through illness, reputation damage or litigation – and could even result in a business being shut down altogether, should environmental health get involved.

 Contrary to popular belief, only about half of the UK’s bird population leaves for warmer climates during the winter.
 What is also noteworthy is that 40% of the world’s bird species do the same.
 You may be surprised to learn that many birds migrating from locations such as Eastern Europe, Canada, or Scandinavia, see the UK as a far warmer prospect than their country of origin.